Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 |1         | Play through the level without being hit by enemy projectiles, objects, or walls| The player should not have taken damage. |  |  ||
 ___
 **Post-conditions**
-1. The player should not have taken damage
+1. The Player should not have taken damage

 ## vii.
 Lose Life